II-Paulus-II/latin4linux/README.md

 In English, we might say, "I love" & "you love", but latin will say "amo" & "amas", so the endings determine who is doing the loving.
 Similarly with nouns the ending determines who is doing what to whom.

+e.g.
-e.g. Regina(queen) regem(king) amat(he/she/it loves) - means - the queen. loves the king Regem amat Regina - means - the queen loves the king.
+Regina(queen) regem(king) amat(he/she/it loves) - means - the queen loves the king.
+Regem amat Regina - means - the queen loves the king.
 Reginam(queen) rex(king) amat(he/she/it loves) - means - the king loves the queen.

 As the above example shows, word order is also less important - its the ending that determines the meaning.
 Hence a grammar practice app where one practices the various endings of words is a good idea at least initially when one wants to learn some latin.